serge-sans-paille/llvm-project/llvm/docs/GettingInvolved.rst

   infrastructure.
 The templates (directory organization, Makefiles, and test tree) allow the project code to be located outside (or inside) the ``llvm/`` tree, while using LLVM header files and libraries.

-:doc:`LLVMBuild`
-  Describes the LLVMBuild organization and files used by LLVM to specify component descriptions.

 :doc:`HowToReleaseLLVM`
   This is a guide to preparing LLVM releases.
 Most developers can ignore it.